 - 1 head lettuce

-- 1 cup fermented green beans or other vegetables (see bottom of the post for options)
+- 1 cup fermented green beans or other vegetables (see section above for options)

 - 1/4 cup cider vinegar